PDLT-University-of-York/test-split-site/docs/ultra/site-readiness-checklist.md

 Whether teaching staff or administrators/professional services team complete the readiness checklist (or parts of it) may vary by department.

+!!!
+Success "Top tips for an effective site"

+    - Make sure all materials and information are complete and up to date.
+    - Remove any unused template placeholders.
+    - Include all assessment-related information in the Assessment section.
+    - Use the Reading List to provide all readings.

 ## 1. The site exists and staff are enrolled

 Firstly, make sure that you and other teaching staff have access to the site.